The CAN-SPAM Act and what it means for Email Marketers in 2019

 Similarly, it is illegal for a company to sell or transfer the email addresses of people who opt-out of receiving marketing emails from the company, even in the form of a mailing list, unless the transfer of the addresses is for the purposes of assisting another entity to comply with the law.

-CAN-SPAM bans false or misleading header information.
+The CAN-SPAM Act bans false or misleading header information.
 This means that a commercial email’s “From”, “To”, and routing information – including the originating domain name and email address – must be accurate and identify the originator of the email.

 The law prohibits the use of deceptive subject lines.
 The subject line cannot mislead the recipient about the contents or subject matter of the message.
 Marketers make their living by effectively connecting with an audience and getting them to respond, buy, or otherwise take an action by engaging with the advertiser.
 While the use of clever wording plays a huge role in successful marketing, it should never deceive the recipient.
 CAN-SPAM specifically makes this clear regarding email subject lines.